 The Florida State University Interdisciplinary Research & Commercialization Building (IRCB)

-The project consists of approximately 125,000 GSF of new space for a new interdisciplinary research building for Florida State University’s Southwest Campus that will be located in Innovation Park of Tallahassee.
+The project consists of approximately 125,000sf of new space for a new interdisciplinary research building for Florida State University that will be located in Innovation Park of Tallahassee.
 The new facility will house interdisciplinary teams by creating a collaborative environment to conduct research and develop commercialization opportunities to bring products to market.
 The new spaces will include research labs, imaging/characterization labs, clean rooms, collaboration, conference and administrative spaces.
-The facility will accommodate researchers in the disciplines of bio-medical engineering, chemistry, chemical engineering, condensed matter physics, and device prototyping.
+The building will accommodate a variety of researchers, including the disciplines of bio-medical engineering, chemistry, chemical engineering, condensed matter physics, and device prototyping.

 Center for Advanced Power Systems Expansion

-The Center for Advanced Power Systems (CAPS) is in the process of expanding its space in the Park.
-They are expanding their Power Electronics Research capability by adding a new 6,400sf space.
-This will provide more space for research and testing coming in from sponsors.
-The new space will feature a room that is specifically for High Voltage Work and will include a Faraday Cage to provide safety when testing High Voltages.
-In addition to the new addition, CAPS will be taking over space on the third floor of FSU Foundation Building A, which will include 8 new offices, a conference room, 3 >500sf labs and cubicles for students.
-The expected completion date for this project is February 2020.
+The Center for Advanced Power Systems (CAPS) is expanding its space in the Park.
+The CAPS Power Electronics Laboratory capability will increase substantially by adding a new 6,400sf space for research and testing.
+The new space will feature a room that is specifically for high voltage work and will includes a Faraday cage to provide safety when testing high voltages.
+In addition to the new addition, CAPS will be taking over space on the third floor of FSU Foundation Building A, which will include 8 new offices, a conference room, three 500+sf labs and cubicles for students.